 From the beginning, Uganda Village Project has worked to address health issues surrounding the HIV/AIDS epidemic in Iganga District.
 We have conducted HIV prevention education projects, held free HIV testing clinics, and worked to support initiatives in peer education on the topic of HIV/AIDS.

-Our summer Heathy Village volunteer teams hold outreaches where they go cover basic information on transmission, symptoms, and treatment of HIV/AIDS.
-We often bring in local Community Based Organizations (CBOs) who hold massive music, drama and dance performances educating the community about HIV/AIDS.
+Our summer Healthy Village volunteer teams hold outreaches where they cover basic information on transmission, symptoms, and treatment of HIV/AIDS.
+We also bring in local community based organizations (CBOs) who hold massive music, drama and dance performances educating the community about HIV/AIDS.
 These outreach performances are greatly loved by the village communities, especially as UVP makes an effort to use local groups, so that the actors and musicians are often neighbors to the spectators.

-Throughout the years that we work in a village, UVP continues to bring in HIV/AIDS educational outreaches, as well as periodic testing days.
-Healthy Village Teams (VHTs) also continue to sensitize the community about HIV/AIDS, as well as connecting individuals who wish to get tested or to obtain ARVs to the nearest places to do so.
+Throughout the three years that we work in a village, UVP continues HIV/AIDS educational outreaches and biannual testing days.
+Village Health Teams also continue to sensitize the community about HIV/AIDS and connect individuals who wish to get tested or to obtain ARVs to the nearest places to do so.

 Some Village Health Teams distribute condoms to their village.
-Condoms can often be obtained free of charge from a local Health Center, or from an NGO like Family Planning Iganga.
-Sometimes VHT members pick them up the condoms themselves, but if the location is far and transport expensive, UVP may pick up condoms and then give them to a VHT member to distribute.
+Condoms can often be obtained free of charge from a local health center, or from an NGO like Family Planning Iganga.
+Sometimes Village Health Team members pick them up the condoms themselves, but if the location is far and transport expensive, UVP may pick up condoms and then give them to a Village Health Team member to distribute.